 If you know you spend too much time checking your phone without cause, then consider starting with an app designed to monitor your phone use.

-If need structure more than information, consider an app designed to keep you away from distractions and working. iOS and Android offer a variety of apps, web extensions, and wearable tech timers that limit how you can use your devices.
+If you need structure more than information, consider an app designed to keep you away from distractions and working. iOS and Android offer a variety of apps, web extensions, and wearable tech timers that limit how you can use your devices.

 Some will keep you from opening tabs that you’ve previously identified as distracting, while others will forbid you from closing the timer and opening other apps until you’ve reached your goal.